dmd-program/dmd-100/projects/ritual/develop_test_and_iterate.md

 ## Post work to the Studio

-1. Submit your feedback to the studio.
+1. Submit your feedback as a comment to your group members' assignments on their Studio Prototype submission.